Camden Shorinji Kempo is primarily funded by our membership fees. We are very grateful to our members for their continued investment in our community!

 We are also very lucky to be supported by our amazing external funders.
 Our funders provide us with the resources we need to grow and develop Camden Shorinji Kempo.
 We’re a small club with big ambitions!
 If you’re interested in getting involved with our work: please email us here.

-We would like to thank to our wonderful funders: Pride in London, the Mayor of London, Camden Giving and Boudavida!
+We would like to thank our wonderful funders: Out for Sport & Nike, Pride in London, the Mayor of London, Camden Giving, and Boudavida!
 We couldn’t do this without you.

 The Unity Fund, supported by Pride In London